CS 105 I -

 OBJECT ORIENTED PROGRAMMING IN JAVA

 This course provides coverage of object-oriented programming methodology, its principles and techniques using JAVA.
 Topics include classes, method overloading, data abstraction, information hiding, encapsulation, inheritance and polymorphism.
 Students will be getting hands-on experience using industry standard IDE-s to build applications of increasing complexity.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: CS 178 or consent of instructor.
+Prerequisites: CS 178 or consent of instructor.

 CS 220 -

 The course concentrates on the theory and practical application of networking principles, with an emphasis on the technical components of data and voice communications and TCP/IP.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: None.
+Prerequisites: None.

 CS 250 -